DirectAI/self-hosted-directai/README.md

 ### Running DirectAI on your Machine
 - Pull the server image: `docker pull directai/directai:server`
 - Run the image as a container: `docker-compose up`
-    - You may have to do further nvidia installs (and reboot afterwards) to get this working: `sudo apt-get install -y nvidia-driver-535 nvidia-utils-535-server`

 ### Integration Testing DirectAI on your Machine
 - Pull the testing image: `docker pull directai/directai:testing`